nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_known_issues.md

 When considering the implementation of use cases involving allergy/intolerance consumers and their suppliers **SHALL** perform an appropriate clinical safety assessment and obtain the necessary clinical safety approvals for the processing performed by their system.

 Please read [the following guidance](http://gpconnect.netlify.com/accessrecord_structured_development_allergies_guidance.html#allergyintolerance-interoperability-and-clinical-safety) for further information.

+## PractitionerRole

+There is an issue with the PractitionerRole resource in the base FHIR specification.
+It occurs in GP Connect when a Practitioner has more than one PractitionerRole associated with them and both are returned in the same bundle.
+An example of where this happens would be if a list of Medications contained 2 Medications that were prescribed by the same Practitioner but 1 had been prescribed while working at a GP Practice and the other while working at an Out Of Hours provider then 2 PractitionerRole resources would be created that both relate to the same Practitioner.
+However as the MedicationRequest resource only references the Practitioner and not PractitionerRole it will be impossible to ascertain which PractitionerRole relates to which medication.
+As a workaround for this issue in GP Connect when providing responses to queries systems MUST only supply 1 PractitionerRole per Practitioner.
+If more than 1 should exist then the system MUST NOT supply any.